 The basic idea for Cranksgiving is pretty simple.
-Anyone wanting to organize a Cranksgiving-style ride primarily needs to obtain a list of shopping items desired by a local charity.
-Once a list of needed products is acquired, a list of the local stores carrying those items has to be compiled.
-After both the lists are in hand determine what stores the riders should have to go to and what items the riders should buy at each location, then assemble them accordingly on a manifest master-copy.
+First, find out what your local charity needs.
+Then, put together a list of your local grocery stores.
+After both the lists are in hand, determine what stores the riders should have to go to and what items the riders should buy at each location, then assemble them accordingly on a manifest master-copy.
 This determination should be chosen according to whatever manner seems appropriate depending on the desired complexity of the routing options and distances involved for the ride.
 Once the manifest master-copy is finalized all an organizer needs to do is set a date, time, and location for the start of the ride, then promote the event.

 Of course an organizer must also make enough copies of the manifest for all the expected riders.
 These copies will be distibuted to the riders a few minutes before the actual start of the ride.
 Later on as the riders are finishing, they will hand in the store receipts from their item purchases.
 The receipts will prove that they went to all the correct "checkpoints" and gathered all the right "packages".
 It is also very helpful to have the copies of the manifest printed directly on envelopes or taped to individual envelopes along with instructions for riders to write their names and/or rider numbers on them.
 This provides a single pouch for the riders to collect their receipts in, so all the receipts can be easily kept track of after the ride.